FAQ

 and frontend.garden.yml

-.If you need the Dockerfile outside of the module root because you want to share it with other modules, you should consider having a single base image instead and then let each module have its own Dockerfile that's built on the base image.
+.If you need the Dockerfile outside of the Build root because you want to share it with other Build actions, you should consider having a single base image instead and then let each action have its own Dockerfile that's built on the base image.
 See the base image example project for an example of this.

 Please do not delete the